venkataRamiReddyKuntlapalli/Angular-Doc/README.md

 	Example: A component that displays a list of items passed to it by a parent component.

 13. Pure pipe & Impure pipe

+	In Angular, pure and impure pipes determine how frequently a pipe executes during change detection.

+a.
+Pure Pipes (pure: true)
+	Default behavior in Angular.

+	Executes only when the input value changes.

+	Efficient because it avoids unnecessary recalculations.

+Example:

+typescript
+@Pipe({ name: 'uppercasePipe', pure: true }) export class UppercasePipe implements PipeTransform {
+  transform(value: string): string {
+    return value.toUpperCase();
+  }
+}
+	This pipe runs only when the input string changes.

+b.
+Impure Pipes (pure: false)
+	Executes on every change detection cycle, even if the input remains the same.

+	seful when dealing with mutable objects like arrays or objects.

+	Can impact performance if overused.

+Example:

+typescript
+@Pipe({ name: 'filterPipe', pure: false }) export class FilterPipe implements PipeTransform {
+  transform(items: any[], searchText: string): any[] {
+    return items.filter(item => item.includes(searchText));
+  }
+}
+	This pipe runs every time change detection occurs, even if items hasn't changed.

+# Key Differences
+Feature		Pure Pipe				Impure Pipe
+Execution	Only when input changes	Every change detection cycle Performance	Optimized				Can be inefficient
+Use Case	Immutable data			Mutable data (arrays, objects)

 14. Change Detection

+	In Angular, the change detection cycle is the process that updates the DOM when the application state changes.
+Angular runs change detection automatically, but understanding how it works can help optimize performance.

+	# How Change Detection Works
+		Angular uses Zone.js to track asynchronous operations (like user interactions, HTTP requests, and timers).
+When an event occurs, Angular checks for changes in component properties and updates the view accordingly.

+		Change Detection Strategies
+		Angular provides two strategies:

+		Default (ChangeDetectionStrategy.Default) –

+			Runs change detection on all components whenever an event occurs.

+		OnPush (ChangeDetectionStrategy.OnPush) –
+			Runs change detection only when input properties change, improving performance.

 15. sync / Async pipes
 16. AOT & JIT compiler